 Any type of account, whatever online account anyone has, it's possible for attackers to use in some way, shape or form.
 Attackers will want to use them either for emailing, buying, and paying for things that they themselves don't want attributed to them as the services will be used for possible criminal activities.

 Myth 15: Attackers can't be sharing my data

-The list is endless, once they go to their foothold, their creativity is never ending.
-Many of these slightly more advanced attacks rely on connecting more than one piece of data about individuals orOrganisations.
+The list is endless, once they gain a foothold, the attackers’ creativity is never ending.
+Many of these slightly more advanced attacks rely on connecting more than one piece of data about individuals or businesses.

-Myth: My information is secure, I can't be blackmailed
+Myth 16: My information is secure, I can't be blackmailed